AcceleratedLinux/accelerated-linux/linux/Documentation/bpf/btf.rst

 4.2 .BTF.ext section
 --------------------

-The .BTF.ext section encodes func_info and line_info which needs loader manipulation before loading into the kernel.
+The .BTF.ext section encodes func_info, line_info and CO-RE relocations
+which needs loader manipulation before loading into the kernel.

 The specification for .BTF.ext section is defined at ``tools/lib/bpf/btf.h`` and ``tools/lib/bpf/btf.c``.